carla-simulator/carla/Source/CarlaServer/README.md

 #### Windows

-Note: PNG compression is not implemented on Windows, the server won't send any images.
+Note: PNG compression is not implemented on Windows.

 Compile and install [boost](http://www.boost.org/).